Skip to main content

 Required: Improvise 3

-When you roll Director’s Dice, you can turn a Critical Failure into a normal Failure.
-(1/Session)
+When you roll Director’s Dice, you can reroll a die that rolled a 1 and must use the new roll.

 Survival Instincts